RoboMaroof/Machine-Learning-beginner/README.md

 ### Customer Segmentation

 - **File:** [Customer_Segmentation.ipynb](Customer_Segmentation.ipynb)
 - **Description:** This notebook focuses on classifying customers into different segments.
-It showcases the application of logistic regression in classification problems.
+It showcases the application of regression models in classification problems.
 - **Dataset:** The dataset is obtained from Kaggle and includes various attributes for customer segmentation.
 - **Machine Learning Methods:**
   - **Exploratory Data Analysis:** Count plots, Pair plots, Distribution plots